 The ads above are Google-sponsored.

-Clicking on them at every visit helps support this website!
+Clicking on them at every visit helps support this website and my testing work!

 Clicking on something inside an advertisement helps even more!

 The donating article explains, in-depth, this website's history, philosophy, and operation.

 There are at least three styles of finned spider nuts (all except the earliest are called finned nuts) that have been used on Airheads...and pre-Airheads.
 Early models had some deep dimples or holes (not through the metal entirely) in the flat area of these finned nuts closest to the head that was for use with a tool-kit lug wrench (spanner).
 Later models do not have those holes.
 There are at least two sizes of fins.
 The official BMW wrench was a 18-600.
 Other finned wrenches may be used, if they fit the fins properly.
 Many versions of fin wrenches have been made.
 I recommend wrenches that engage (and truly contact) a goodly number of the fins.
 In an emergency, you can use some sort of 'strap-wrench', but that needs to be done very carefully, usually with a piece of tin can surrounding the fins first.
 It is altogether too easy to break fins using a strap wrench ....but certainly OK if the nut is not to be reused.

 The exhaust nuts tend to seize-up strongly if not fully unscrewed fairly regularly (a year or two maximum) & the threads cleaned & recoated with an antiseize compound.
 I recommend this be done on a scheduled yearly basis.
 Failure to do this has resulted in a lot of woes! ...some of these woes can be $$$.
 The servicing should take about 5 or 10 minutes for each finned nut if the nut removes easily.